Skip to content

 • Semi-stable equilibrium: In some cases, the stability of an equilibrium point can depend on the direction of perturbation.
 If the system returns to the equilibrium point when perturbed in one direction but moves away from it when perturbed in another direction, it is called a semi-stable equilibrium.
 The domain of attraction for a semi-stable equilibrium can be asymmetric and may differ based on the direction of perturbation.

-A domain of attraction can provide valuable insights of the behavior of biological systems.
+A domain of attraction can provide valuable insights of the behaviour of biological systems.
 They can reveal information about the stability, resilience, and robustness of biological processes and help in predicting the long-term outcomes of dynamic models.
-By studying the domains of attraction, researchers can gain a better understanding of the dynamics of biological systems and make predictions about their behavior under different conditions.
+By studying the domains of attraction, researchers can gain a better understanding of the dynamics of biological systems and make predictions about their behaviour under different conditions.

 To start off with, we will observe the equilibrium for a model with a semi-stable equilibrium point, the SEIR model.